omalley/orc/site/develop/bylaws.md

    alternative course of action.

-All participants in the ORC project are encouraged to show their agreement with or against a particular action by voting.
-For technical decisions, only the votes of active committers are binding.
-Nonbinding votes are still useful for those with binding votes to understand the perception of an action in the wider ORC community.
+All participants in the ORC project are encouraged to show their agreement for or against a particular action by voting, regardless of whether their vote is binding.
+Nonbinding votes are useful for encouraging discussion and understanding the scope of opinions within the project.

 ### Approvals